Case Interviews: the hardest part of the consulting recruiting process

 This BootCamp will provide you with the basic tools you need for an effective case solving process and familiarize you with most different types of cases.
 Once you’ve got the hang of it, solve as many cases as you can and remember:

 - NOT to memorize the cases you solve during your preparation!

-- NOT to blindly apply standard frameworks especially where they do not fit!
+- NOT to blindly apply standard frameworks, especially where they do not fit!

 These case studies are the main and usually the longest part of consulting interviews.
-During the 20 to the 40-minute case interview, you will be confronted with a business problem that is often drawn from one of the interviewer’s real-life engagements.
+During the 20 to 40-minute case interview, you will be confronted with a business problem that is often drawn from one of the interviewer’s real-life engagements.
 Below is a schematic showing a typical process for a consulting interview after a resume screening.